JayWood/the-seo-framework/readme.txt

 	* `AutoDescription_Generate_Title` and all its contents.
 	* Functions have been put in their respective aptly named classes where applicable.
 	* Debugging has been modified to clean up the code greatly.
+	* Metabox Setting Navigation Tabs, now your tabs are automatically styled and integrated when using the `AutoDescription_Metaboxes::nav_tab_wrapper()` function.
+It's also less "search-and-destroy" and thus easier on the browser.
 * **Improved:**
 	* Hundreds of type optimization checks in if-statements, not only making it more readable, but also two to forty time less taxing on the CPU per optimization (count the Hertz!).
 	* Cached the SEO bar translations.